 - Rapid growth

-- Tendency to spread to other parts of the body (metastasis) by the lymphatics, the bloodstream, along nerve sheaths and across body cavities;
+- A tendency to spread to other parts of the body (metastasis) by the lymphatics, bloodstream, along with nerve sheaths and across body cavities

 At an early stage, evidence of invasion is the most important sign of malignancy.

 Precancerous cells are abnormal cells that may develop into cancer.
 If not treated, gradually they become more and more abnormal as they divide; until they turn into cancer.

 People with precancerous conditions should be checked regularly so that they can be treated quickly when required.

 The following are the different terms used to describe precancerous conditions.
 All these are microscopic findings.

 This means that the cells are slightly abnormal.
 Atypia is also seen in inflammation but some types of atypia are precancerous.

 The cells are dividing and increasing in number faster than normal.
 The cells look normal under the microscope but there are more cells than normal.

 Some hyperplasias are precancerous but most are not.